Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • rapidly developing uterine fibroids.

-• open or abdominal - in which the removal of the uterus or other organs is performed through an incision on the surface of the abdomen;
+• open or abdominal - in which the uterus or other organs are removed through an incision on the surface of the abdomen;

 • vaginal - in which resection and removal of the uterus is carried out through a cut in the vagina;